-Thus, the CFA indicates that a three or four factor structure fits the data.
+Thus, the CFA indicates that a three-or four-factor structure fits the data.

-An Exploratory Factor Analysis (EFA) was conducted for the 26 items of using oblique rotation in SPSS-X resulted in four factors explaining 64.212% of the variance.
-Of these only the second factor was identifiable as pertaining to store Physical aspects.
-All other factors were a mix of various items relating to Reliability, Personal interaction, Problem solving and Policy.
-This finding is similar to the findings of Kim and Jin (2001) who find support for a four factor structure.
-However, the fourth factor in this study had no loadings greater than 0.45 (Appendix III) enabling us to understand why the three factor solution also shows comparable fit with the four factor structure.
+An EFA conducted for the 26 items using oblique rotation in SPSS-X resulted in four factors explaining 64.212 per cent of the variance.
+Of these, only the second factor was identifiable as pertaining to the store's Physical Aspects.
+All other factors were a mix of various items relating to Reliability, Personal Interaction, Problem Solving, and Policy.
+This finding is similar to the findings of Kim and Jin (2002) indicating support for a fourfactor structure.
+However, the fourth factor in this study had no loadings greater than 0.45 (Appendix 3) enabling us to understand why the three-factor solution also shows a comparable fit with the four-factor structure.